xiaoQ77/HelloGit/readme.txt

 Git has a mutable index called stage.

-Git tracks changes rather than files.
+Git tracks changes of files rather than files.